Margaret Cheatham Williams is freelance Emmy-nominated film producer and editor.

 She has been a coach at the North Carolina Photojournalism workshop and The Mountain Workshops, has served as a judge for the National Press Photographers Association Best of Photojournalism contest and the White House Press Association.
 Previously she was a video intern for The Los Angeles Times, The Washington Post and MediaStorm, an award winning multimedia production house.
 She completed a bachelor's degree in 2011 from the School of Media and Journalism at the University of North Carolina at Chapel Hill, where she studied photojournalism and French.

-Margaret Cheatham loves pineapple, lives in San Francisco with her husband, son, and the other love of her life – their West Virginian mutt, Duma.
-Her company and photography gallery in San Francisco, Moxie’s Daughter, is named for her mother, the best photo assistant she’ll ever have.
+Margaret Cheatham loves pineapple, and has recently returned home to her native North Carolina from San Francisco – with her husband, two sons, and the other love of her life – their “everything bagel,” Duma.
+Her company and photography gallery in San Francisco, Moxie’s Daughter, was named for her mother, the best photo assistant she’ll ever have.